cardosoribeiro/hill/README.md

 # Hill

-Hill is an Angular front-end with Jersey remote facade
+Hill is an Angular front-end with a Jersey remote facade

 ## Angular